input-output-hk/partner-chains-smart-contracts/docs/UpdateStrategy.md

    minting policies provided.
 5. Steps 2., 3., 4. may be repeated indefinitely for users and governance mechanisms.

+_Burning `FUELProxyPolicy`_
+Burning `FUELProxyPolicy` presents its own challenges.
+Unlike minting, where one may arbitrarily mint tokens iff the minting policy succeeds, burning tokens requires the user to additionally spend such tokens from an address.
+This is inconvenient since the first currency symbol in `FUELOracleDatum` must be present in some address when attempting to burn, but as time goes on updates will invalidate such tokens.

+So, instead of forcing users to have such tokens in their wallet to burn, we will parameterize `FUELProxyPolicy` with an additional currency symbol, say `burnCurrencySymbol`, that will serve the same purpose as `FUELOraclePolicy` (i.e., `burnCurrencySymbol` is an NFT which uniquely identifies a UTxO with a `FUELOracleDatum`), except that `FUELProxyPolicy` will *burn* `k` tokens only if the `burnCurrencySymbol` *mints* `k` tokens in the same transaction.

+Clearly, this removes the need to spend particular tokens when burning `FUELProxyPolicy`.

 ### 3.5 Governance of updates
 In this section, we discuss options for governing updates.
 Previously, we described the conditions for which an update happens are completely determined